Hemant1224/Adapter-pattern/README.md

 Power Adapter: The adapter that makes the US plug compatible with the European outlet.

-How It Works in Programming
+How It Works in Programming:

 In programming, the Adapter Pattern involves three main components:

 Client: The system that wants to use an incompatible interface.

 Adaptee: The existing interface that needs to be adapted.

 Adapter: The bridge that makes the Adaptee’s interface compatible with the Client’s interface.